 Lazy Susan For Sauces

 Once upon a time, when I was running the HomeMade Cakes business with my BFF (Read here if you missed out on this adventure of mine!), I bought the Ikea SNUDDA Lazy Susan to use as a turntable for cake decorating.
 However, it was sitting in the cabinet and I thought of putting it to good use!

 It now sits in my pantry closet, with all the sauces/syrups that I used to struggle taking out from the back of the cabinet.
 Now I just turn it around and the bottle comes to me! 😀

 This is probably my MOST favorite hack!
 You can also use it in the refrigerator as well (but this one doesn’t fit in mine! so I am looking for a smaller one!)

 Links to the FREE Pantry Printables

-If you found this post useful, you might want to check out my other post in this OCD series.
+If you found this post useful, you might want to check out my other post in this series.

 - Makeup & Watches Organization

 - Closet Organization